Customize actions, menus, and toolbars

 You can customize the IDE to have only the needed and frequently used options in the menus.
 You can also regroup those options, and move them to different locations.
 You can change the available icons on the toolbars as well as add the new ones using your own image files.

 You can also edit an existing toolbar icon or add a new one to the added action on the toolbar.
-Make sure the image file you are adding has the .png or the .svg extension.
+Make sure that the image file you are adding has the .png or the .svg extension.

 Click OK to save your changes.

-Configure quick lists with your favorite actions
+Configure a quick list with favorite actions

 A quick list is a popup that contains a custom set of DataGrip actions and is accessed by a binding shortcut.
 You can create as many quick lists as necessary.
 Each action that you include in the list is identified by a sequential number.
 Numbering starts from the numerals (0 to 9), and then proceeds with the letters in alphabetical order.

 For example, you can create a list of actions that do not have the associated shortcuts and refer to that list by one shortcut for an easy action access.
+You can also create a quick list of your favorite Gradle tasks or a list of different run configurations that you can invoke with one shortcut.

 Click Alt+Insert to create a new quick list.